google/openhtf/docs/event_sequence.md

 ## Test abortion short-circuiting

-When you hit Ctrl-C or send SIGTERM to the process the following occurs:
+When you hit Ctrl-C to the process the following occurs:

-* If we're running a phase, the phase's thread is attempted to be killed.
+* If we're running a `test_start` phase, a `PhaseGroup` setup phase, or a `PhaseGroup` main phase, the phase's thread is attempted to be killed.
+No other phases of these kinds are run.
-  `test_start` and `teardown` are both considered phases here.
+* `PhaseGroup` teardown phases are still run unless a second Ctrl-C is sent.
 * We then follow the same steps as in [Test error shirt-circuiting](
     #test-error-shirt-circuiting)
-* All plugs are deleted
+* All plugs are deleted.
 * Test outcome is ABORTED for output callbacks.